M3M repays debt worth Rs 418 cr in Jan-March

-New Delhi, April 18 (IANS) Real estate developer M3M has repaid debt worth Rs 418 crore during the fourth quarter of financial year 2020-2021.
+New Delhi: Real estate developer M3M has repaid debt worth Rs 418 crore during the fourth quarter of financial year 2020-2021.

 The group had earlier set a target of repaying Rs 200 crore till March 2021 but the fast collection of sold receivables enabled it pay the existing inventory funding facilities as an advance till December 2021.